INTERVIEW: Benjamin Roll, Czech protest leader

 The nightmare scenario for the opposition is a coalition between Babis and the far left Communist party and Okamura’s far right SPD and perhaps the new populist Oath party of former policeman Robert Slachta.

-According to Roll, this would give the green light for further attacks on civil society and the media, and foster a culture of intolerance.
+According to Roll, this would give the green light for further attacks on civil society and the media, and foster a climate of intolerance.
 Though the Czech constitution and institutions have been robust enough to withstand Babis so far, this could push Czechia down the slippery slope to Viktor Orban’s Hungary or at least Jaroslaw Kaczynski’s Poland.

 Replacing the head of the Czech public television would likely be the first goal, something Million Moments argues that it has helped block up till now.
 “They can see they can do this and no-one will do anything about this,” Roll says.